oddbjornborg/lost-in-translation/README.md

 # Lost in Translation

 Lost in Translation is a simple web service for translating words and text into American Sign Language.
+Available on [Heroku](https://glacial-scrubland-70507.herokuapp.com/).

 ## Description